Structured Data Schema for AI Search Citation in 2026

 • Direct citation attribution: When ChatGPT cites a source, it often pulls the page title, date, and author from schema markup.
 Without it, your citation might be generic or missing.

 • Competitive advantage: Most sites still don't implement AI-specific schemas like SpeakableSpecification or FAQPage.
-In 2026, that's a massive gap you can exploit.
+In 2026, that's a massive gap you can exploit — especially in competitive niches like local services or SaaS.

 Practical How-To: Implementing Schema for AI Citation